Garden Bug Tic-Tac-Toe

 Now that you have your Garden Bug Tic-Tac-Toe rocks ready, you will need a surface to play on.
 Take your board and draw out a grid that will be big enough to fit the rocks within the lines.
 Paint it with your color of choice and decorate it as desired.
 Let the paint dry and then spray the board with a coat of acrylic sealer from step 5 (BY AN ADULT).
 Let this dry for about 30 minutes and then you will be ready to play!

-This is a great and durable game for kids and adults alike!
-We used Lady Bugs and Bees to complete our Garden Bug Tic-Tac-Toe but you can be creative when creating a bug game for kids!
+This is a great option if you’re looking for inexpensive and durable bug themed games for kids and adults alike!
+We used Lady Bugs and Bees to complete our Garden Bug Tic-Tac-Toe but you can be creative when creating your own bug themed games for kids!